ryking0549/CaveRunLake/README.md

 ## Cave Run Lake
 ![Cave Run Lake Map](Cave_Run_Lake_Map.jpg)

 Cave Run Lake is a lake located in the Daniel Boone National Forest.
-The lake is approximately 8,270 acres of water providing flood protecting and a clean water supply to local communities.
+The lake is approximately 8,270 acres of water providing flood protecting and a clean water supply to local communities.It was created by the Army Corps of Engineers as a reservoir in 1965 and was completed in 1973.
 It is also home to a variety of fish and other wildlife in the area.
 In this website I will explain the different type of fish you can see here as well as what can be done at Cave Run.
 ## Fish
 ![Largemouth and Smallmouth Bass](largemouth-smallmouth-bass.jpg) As mentioned above, the lake is home to a variety of different fish within the area including but not limted to: